stoomey-oobe/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates.md

 ## Template versions: Microsoft and universal

-Compliance Manger can be used to assess different types of products.
+Compliance Manager can be used to assess different types of products.
 All templates, except the [Microsoft Data Protection Baseline](compliance-manager-assessments.md#data-protection-baseline-default-assessment) default template, come in two versions:

 1. A version that applies to a pre-defined product, such as Microsoft 365, and
 2. A universal version that can be tailored to suit other products.